Fair Housing Access

 The City has a Fair Housing Ordinance that protects people from discrimination in housing based on race, color, religion, national origin, gender, handicap, and family status.
 Read the local 2014 Analysis of Impediments and Assessment of Fair Housing report.

-Learn how you may benefit from Brownfields Assessment Grants, EPA's Revolving Loan Grant, financial assistance for first-time home-buyers, HUD's HOME program, local homelessness prevention services, and housing rehab programs for homeowners and renters, as well as how the Nussbaum Housing Partnership Fund supports many of these programs.
+Learn how you may benefit from CDBG, HOME, ESG, and HOPWA federal funding programs.
+Also, learn more about available financial assistance for first-time home-buyers, local homelessness prevention services, and housing rehab programs for homeowners and renters.

 Learn more about community partners who are working to end chronic homelessness and for more information on homeless prevention services and providers in Guilford County.